The Community Center of the College

 - The Union exists to make the large University a more human place.
-In the words of president Frank, "The union is a living room, which converts a University from a house of learning to a home of learning."
+In the words of president former University President Glenn Frank, "The Union is a living room, which converts a University from a house of learning to a home of learning."

 - To provide the physical facilities where personal relations among students and teachers may naturally find expression, a comprehensive and well-considered program for the social life of the University.

 - The Union stands as the University's recognition of the importance of the leisure hour.

 - The Union is a genuine student cooperative enterprise, aiming to give students experience in governing and managing their own affairs.